 The revenue accounts in the USOA as adopted in 1986 generally correspond to specific revenue lines in Block 3 and Block 4.
 For example, revenue amounts recorded in accounts 5001, 5002, 5050, 5060 and 5069 should be reported on Line 303 or Line 404, as appropriate.
 Similarly, revenues recorded in account 5280 should be reported on Line 407.
 There are some exceptions.
 For example, monthly and connection revenues from mobile services provided to end users in account 5004 should be reported on Line 409.
-Per-minute revenues from end users in account 5004 should be reported on Line 410.
-However, revenues in account 5004 from exchanging traffic with mobile service carriers should be reported on Line 304.
-Similarly, state per-minute access revenues recorded in account 5084 should be reported on Line 304; state special access revenues recorded in account 5084 should be reported on Line 406, as appropriate; and, state subscriber line charge revenues recorded in account 5084 should be reported on Line 405.
+Per-minute revenues from end users in account 5004 should be reported on Line 304.
+Similarly, state per-minute access revenues recorded in account 5084 should be reported on Line 304; state special access revenues recorded in account 5084 should be reported on Line 405.
+Uncollectible revenue recorded in account 5300 should be reported on Line 405.
+Uncollectible revenue recorded in account 5300 should be reported on Line 405.
+Uncollectible revenue recorded in account 5300 should be reported on Line 405.
 Uncollectible revenue recorded in account 5300 should be reported on Line 421.
 The portion of these revenues that correspond to contribution base revenues should be reported on Line 422.

-In 2001, the Commission adopted changes to the USOA.38 These changes in account structure have not changed which revenues should be reported on which FCC Form 499 lines.
+In 2001, the Commission adopted changes to the USOA.49 These changes in account structure have not changed which revenues should be reported on which FCC Form 499 lines.
 Most revenues classified in account 5001 -- basic area revenues, should continue to be reported on Line 303 or Line 404.
 However, local exchange carrier revenues from mobile carriers for calls between wireless and wireline customers should be reported on Line 304 and revenues from mobile services on Line 309, Line 409 or Line 410, as appropriate.
 Revenues classified in account 5200, miscellaneous revenues, should be divided into several lines for reporting purposes.
 For example, account 5200 includes revenues derived from UNEs, which should continue to be reported on Line 303 and, reciprocal compensation, which will continue to be reported on Line 304.